TKomericki/Rhetos-wiki/How-to-Contribute.md

   * Skip the first-level heading in the article, because the GitHub wiki adds it automatically.
-* Rhetos **DSL code snippets (.rhe)** should be written as a [fenced code block](https://help.github.com/articles/creating-and-highlighting-code-blocks/), marked with "C" language identifier.
+* Rhetos **DSL code snippets (.rhe)** should be written as a [fenced code block](https://help.github.com/articles/creating-and-highlighting-code-blocks/), marked with "c" language identifier.
   This will get us at least a minimal syntax highlighting that shows comments and strings.

 Please see the specific guidelines for [Writing tutorial articles](Writing-tutorial-articles).